BolajiOlajide/node-apple-signin/readme.md

 })
 ```

-## Examples
-Developers using the popular [Express](http://expressjs.com) web framework can refer to an [example](https://github.com/Techofficer/express-apple-signin) as a starting point for their own web applications.

-You can also check [live example](http://apple-auth.gotechmakers.com)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License

 [The MIT License](https://choosealicense.com/licenses/mit/)

-Copyright (c) 2019 Artem Efremov <https://gotechmakers.com>

 ## Support

-If you have any questions or need help with integration, then you can contact me by email [efremov.artserg@gmail.com](efremov.artserg@gmail.com).
+If you have any questions or need help with integration, then you can create an issue in this repository.